ZenFone 3 Review – When Beauty Meets Tech, the Result is Outstanding!

 View All Camera Samples Shot on ZenFone 3

 The front shooter is also an asset in the phone and is brilliant for selfies.
 An 8MP camera with f/2.0 aperture is what everyone needs while capturing their selfies with landscapes.
-Even on the front side, the pixel master camera features many different modes like selfie-panorama, real-time beautification mode, time-lapse etc. Here are some selfies with my friend.
+Even on the front side, the pixel master camera features many different modes like selfie-panorama, real-time beautification mode, time-lapse, etc. Here is a selfie with my bestie.

 Not just the design & Camera, the ZenFone 3 is robust in performance too.
 I’ve never seen a ZenFone this fast & the response rate is too good while multi-tasking too.
 Switching between apps is very fast & there’s not even a bit of sluggish/ lag while using the phone for routine tasks.
-Featuring a 64-bit 2.0 GHz Octa-core processor [CPU] & Adreno 506 [GPU] embedded over a
+It sports a 64-bit 2.0 GHz Octa-core Processor [CPU] & Adreno 506 [GPU] embedded over a

 Qualcomm Snapdragon 625 chipset.
 It has 3/4GB RAM and comes with 32/64GB Internal memory.
 As it comes with a microSD card support, the memory can be further extended to a whopping 2TB.
 Out of the box, the ZenFone 3 runs on Android V6.0.1 [Marshmallow] with ZenUI 3.0.
 With all these specifications, the phone definitely does provide a better performance & it’s absolutely true in the case of ZenFone 3.
 Not just daily tasks, the phone performance is improved a lot & you can also feel the fluidity/ screen transition just like an iPhone.